 - Two persons who are the legal parents of the same child

 Penalties for domestic abuse in Iowa are determined by the number of previous offenses and the presence of aggravating factors.
 Many first-offense domestic abuse offenses are charged as simple misdemeanors.
 However, if injuries are alleged, or the prosecutor believes a weapon was involved, the charge could be increased as high as a felony.
 The level of charge and potential penalties may increase if you were previously convicted of domestic abuse in Iowa or in another state.

-The potential penalties increase after the first offense, as shown below:
+The potential penalties for domestic abuse increase after the first offense, as shown below:

 Simple misdemeanor domestic abuse charges typically stem from allegations that do not involve injury.
 These are punishable by a fine of between $65 and $625 and up to 30 days in jail.